Kyubyong/dc_tts/README.md

 Run 'python server.py' on your local pc.
 Then leave it on for as long as you need.

 ## Notes
-In case something is not clear or you bump into some weird error, don't be afraid to ask.
+* []() In case something is not clear or you bump into some weird error, don't be afraid to ask.
+* []() This is my first android project, I had no prior experience on mobile development.
+So the code is probably not optimal, but it works.